pomartel/url-to-pdf-api/README.md

 * Heavy pages may cause Chrome to crash if the server doesn't have enough RAM.

-* Docker image for this can be found here: https://github.com/restorecommerce/pdf-rendering-srv

 ## Examples

 **⚠️ Restrictions ⚠️:**

 * For security reasons the urls have been restricted and HTML rendering is disabled.
-For full demo, run this app locally or deploy to Heroku.
+For full demo, run this app locally.
-* The demo Heroku app runs on a free dyno which sleep after idle.
-A request to sleeping dyno may take even 30 seconds.

 **The most minimal example, render google.com**